szaumoor/ZSTweaks/README.md

 This is a small change to make daggers slightly more appealing on a general level.
 They will all have an implied:

 - THAC0 is always 1 higher (e.g. a Dagger +2 will have a +3 THAC0 bonus)
-- Speed factor of 0
+- Speed factor is 2 points lower (normally always 0, in the case of custom daggers, this may be different if their speed factor is unusually high)
 - +5% Critical chance, which may stack with a similar bonus in any particular daggers
 - Deadly critical hits: critical hits do moderately additional piercing damage in a second tick.
 The formula for critical damage added is (**Max weapon damage**) **+** 2 dice of **Max Weapon Damage**.
 Specifically:
   - Dagger **+0** -> 2d4+4, i.e., 6-12 dmg